Steel-Manning Workbench

 How It Works

-Submit a written argument.
-Confirm what the system extracted.
-Receive a structured analysis of where your argument will break — and what to do about it.
+The Steel-Manning Workbench is our first product.
+Submit a written argument, confirm what the system extracted, and receive a structured analysis of where your argument will break — and what to do about it.

 Submit your document

-Paste or upload any written argument — a policy brief, an op-ed, an analytical report, a position paper.
+Paste or upload any written argument — a policy brief, an op-ed, an analytical report, a position paper, or any other argument you want to improve.

 Confirm what was extracted